DarynHolmes/clinical-command-center/documentation/protocol-diff.md

 # Protocol Diff

-In a founding-level role at Luvida, the Protocol Diff isn't just a "compare" tool—it is a critical piece of infrastructure designed to solve the "Protocol Amendment" pain point.
+The Protocol Diff isn't just a "compare" tool—it is a critical piece of infrastructure designed to solve the "Protocol Amendment" pain point.
 Scientific workflows are plagued by subtle changes that have massive downstream regulatory and financial impacts.

 ## 1. High-Level Concept: The "Clinical Delta"